cinemascience/cinemasci/doc/pynb_examples.md

 # Cinema Jupyter Notebook Examples

 Cinema now includes Jupyter notebook components to view databases.
-These databases were created with different applications, and viewed with an automatically generated ```ipynb``` file:
+These databases were created using science applications linked to <a href="https://ascent.readthedocs.io/en/latest">Ascent</a>, and viewed with an automatically generated ```ipynb``` file:

 <p align="center">
 <table>